-Customer Satisfaction Score is a customer loyalty metric used by businesses to assess how satisfied a customer is with the overall experience, particular interaction, product, or service provided.
-Companies that track this metric get an actual score that indicates whether consumers are satisfied, unsatisfied, or completely in love with the service or product provided.
+Customer Satisfaction Score (CSAT) is a customer loyalty metric used by businesses to assess how satisfied a customer is with the overall experience, particular interaction, product, or service provided.
+Companies can track this metric with the help of CSAT software to get an actual score that indicates whether consumers are satisfied, unsatisfied, or completely in love with the service or product provided.
 Moreover, tracking the results of CSAT surveys will help your business understand changes to satisfaction levels over time.
 After some period (a few months, half a year) of measuring the customer satisfaction index, you can set a benchmark for customer satisfaction and track when it rises or falls.
 This will help you and your team define best practices, identify successful strategies, and spot process bottlenecks.

 As you can see, measuring customer experience and satisfaction is a crucial part of the business.

 How to calculate the CSAT index?

 To measure customer satisfaction via the CSAT index, you need to reach out to your clients and ask them to fill out a short survey.
 The question you ask them can be as follows: “How would you rate the service you received?”